jufi2112/GameJam2018_Brigade_Vollrausch/documents/readme.md

 - if ai is upside down, it simply stays there
 - if player is upside down, camera clips through the ground
 - show round timers
-- at the beginning of the race, show a matinee where the camera slowly moves towards the players hoverblock
+- at the beginning of the race, show a matinee where the camera slowly moves towards the players hoverblock :heavy_check_mark:
 - drifting
-- simultaneous input from keyboard and controller doubles movement speed
+- ~~simultaneous input from keyboard and controller doubles movement speed~~
 - braking is exremely fast / reactions to movement input are too instant / too big

 ### What should stay as it is?